Graduate Program Admission

 Applying for admission is a two-part process:

-An electronic application must be submitted to CSUMentor (The California State University application portal).
-Please visit Graduate Admissions and Program Evaluations for information on completing this part of the application process.
+An electronic application must be submitted to Cal State Apply.
+(The California State University application portal).
+Please visit Graduate Admissions for information on completing this part of the application process.
+Payment of the CSU Application Fee of $55 will be accepted by credit card or paypal only.
+The payment must be made in order to submit your Cal State Apply university application.

-Graduate Admissions and Program Evaluations (GAPE) requires the following information by TBA .
+Graduate Admissions and Program Evaluations (GAPE) requires the followingby the deadlines listed above.

 - Information for domestic applicants can be found at GAPE Domestic applicants page.